w3f/Grants-Program/applications/fundation.md

 **Team's Motivation:**
 While building my first dApp on Polkadot, Stake2Build, over a year and a half ago, I realized how far behind the ecosystem was in front-end and web developer tooling.
 Although many improvements have been made since then, I believe this tool will still be of great benefit to the community by addressing these ongoing challenges, lowering entry barriers for indie devs, hackathon teams, and startups.

+- What your project is *not* or will *not* provide or implement This funding covers the base module only.
+It provides fast full‑stack dApp scaffolding limited to:

+  - Modular authentication (wallet, social, email/password, WebAuthn)
+  - Blockchain connectivity and chain management via polkadot‑api
+  - Reusable UI components and utilities to accelerate dApp development

+  What this does NOT include:

+  - Prebuilt showcase dApps, full application templates, or production end‑user apps
+  - Application‑specific components, custom integrations, or business logic required to implement particular dApps
+  - Hosting, third‑party paid services, or deployment/maintenance of end‑user applications

+  In short: the deliverable is a developer‑focused toolkit to jumpstart dApp development.
+Teams will still need to build, adapt, and deploy their own complete applications on top of the base module; additional funding would be needed to deliver full showcase apps or bespoke integrations.

 ### Project Details

 **Technology Stack:**